 Statistics can be scary.
-But a basic understanding of stats is needed to understand any kind of science – including communication science.
+But a good understanding of stats is needed to understand relationships, impacts and effectiveness.

 Most people would probably prefer to pull their own teeth out than wade through mountains of data and formulas with Greek letters in them for the first time.

-But instead of struggling through a stats textbook or enrolling in a university course, there’s now a relatively painless way to explore the topic.
+But instead of struggling through a stats textbook or enrolling in another university course, there’s now a relatively painless way to explore the topic.

 Jamovi is a fairly new, free and open statistics package that you can download at home and play with.